dennuguyen/desn1000-teaching/lab04/lab04.md

         1. Send sound wave for a small duration, maybe `10 ms`.
 Turn on then off.
         1. Read the echo pin for a value.
 This value is the **time** it took for the sound to travel and back.
         1. Calculate `s = vt`.
+    - `ms2mm = 343.0 / 2.0 / 1000.0`
+        - `343 m/s = 343 mm/ms`
+        - divide by `2` because sound travels twice the distance
+        - divide by `1000` because returned duration is in microseconds and we want milliseconds.
 - Demo using an ultrasonic sensor.
     - Global variables for pins.
     - Set `pinMode()` for pins.